palcarazm/bootstrap5-toggle/README.md

 ```

 ## Stopping Event Propagation
-Passing `true` to the on/off methods will enable the silent option to prevent the control from propagating the change event in
+Passing `true` to the on, off and toggle methods will enable the silent option to prevent the control from propagating the change event in
 cases where you want to update the controls on/off state, but do not want to fire the onChange event.

 ```html